TarekAlabd/Authentication-With-Amazing-UI-Flutter/README.md

 * Flutter

 ## Contribtuing 💡
-Don't forget to star the project :star: and fork it to start coding with it.

 1. Download the repository files (project) from the download section or clone this project by typing in the bash the following command:

        git clone https://github.com/TarekAlabd/Authentication-With-Amazing-UI-Flutter.git